 Graduate Admissions Process

-The Office of Graduate Studies is here to assist you through the graduate admissions process.
+The Office of Graduate Admissions is here to assist you through the graduate admissions process.
 Because this process may be challenging to some, please review the answers to Frequently Asked Questions.

 Once you are ready to apply, you must:

-Prospective graduate students must create a Discover Stockton Account to access the electronic application.
+Prospective graduate students must start an electronic application.
 It is important that you use an e-mail account that you check frequently.
 Failure to do so could result in a missed opportunity as we will send pertinent correspondence to that e-mail address.

-If you have already created a Discover Stockton Account, you can click here.
+If you have already created an account, you can click here.
 It is through this account that you will be able to check your application status and register for upcoming graduate events.

 - Recent Stockton graduates who qualify for Direct Entry into a Stockton graduate program have a streamlined application process.
 Please visit the Direct Entry website for more information.